Shirley Jones: Early life

-Jones was born on March 31, 1934, in Charleroi, Pennsylvania, to Methodist parents Marjorie (née Williams), a homemaker, and Paul Jones, owners of the Jones Brewing Company.
+Jones was born on March 31, 1934, in Charleroi, Pennsylvania, to Methodist parents Marjorie (née Williams), and Paul Jones, owner of the Jones Brewing Company.
 Jones' paternal grandfather came from Wales.
 She was named after child star Shirley Temple.

-Jones says that many people have incorrectly assumed that her middle name was named after vaudeville and film legend Mae West, but Jones was actually named after her aunt.
+Jones says that many people have incorrectly assumed that her middle name referred to vaudeville and film legend Mae West, but Jones was actually named after her aunt.
 Coincidentally, the first star Jones ever met was West, who was performing at the Twin Coaches supper club in Rostraver around 1954.

-The family later moved to the small nearby town of Smithton, Pennsylvania.
+The Jones family later moved to the small nearby town of Smithton.
 Jones began singing at the age of six in the Methodist Church choir and took voice lessons from Ralph Lewando.
-Upon attending South Huntingdon High School in Ruffs Dale, Pennsylvania, she participated in school plays.
+While attending South Huntingdon High School in Ruffs Dale, she participated in school plays.

 Jones won the Miss Pittsburgh contest in 1952.

 Career

 Early stage career

 Her first audition was for an open bi-weekly casting call held by John Fearnley, casting director for Rodgers and Hammerstein and their various musicals.
 At the time, Jones had never heard of Rodgers and Hammerstein.
 Fearnley was so impressed, he ran across the street to fetch Richard Rodgers, who was rehearsing with an orchestra for an upcoming musical.
 Rodgers then called Oscar Hammerstein at home.

 The two saw great potential in Jones.
 She became the first and only singer to be put under personal contract with the songwriters.
 They first cast her in a minor role in South Pacific.
-For her second Broadway show, Me and Juliet, she started as a chorus girl, and then an understudy for the lead role, earning rave reviews in Chicago.
+For her second Broadway show, Me and Juliet, she started as a chorus girl, and then an understudy for the lead role, earning rave reviews in Chicago."

-Movie actress of the 1950s and 1960s
+Movie actress

-Jones impressed Rodgers and Hammerstein with her musically trained voice, and was cast as the female lead in the film adaptation Oklahoma! in 1955.
+Jones impressed Rodgers and Hammerstein with her musically trained voice.
+She was cast as the female lead in the film adaptation Oklahoma! in 1955.
 Other film musicals quickly followed, including Carousel (1956), April Love (1957), and The Music Man (1962), in which she was often typecast as a wholesome, kind character.

 However, she won a 1960 Academy Award for her performance in Elmer Gantry portraying a woman corrupted by the title character played by Burt Lancaster.
 Her character becomes a prostitute who encounters her seducer years later and reveals his true character.
 The director, Richard Brooks, had originally fought against her being in the movie, but after seeing her first scene, told her she would win an Oscar for her performance.
 She was reunited with Ron Howard (who had played her brother in The Music Man) in The Courtship of Eddie's Father (1963).
-Jones landed the role of a lady who fell in love with the professor in Fluffy (1965).
+With an uncharacteristically brunette hairstyle, Jones played the role of a woman who falls in love with Tony Randall's lion-owning professor in Fluffy (1965).

 In her film career, she has worked with some of Hollywood's icons: Jimmy Stewart, Gene Kelly, Marlon Brando, James Cagney, Henry Fonda, Frank Sinatra, Dean Martin and director John Ford.